TCJulian/Data-Analyst-Nanodegree/Inferential-Stats-Project/README.md

 ### Description of files

 __stroop_analysis.html__
   * HTML file that contains the final report in the correct formatting.
-To view, clone the repository and view file in browser.
+The file can be view through the browser through [this link](https://tcjulian.github.io/stroop_analysis.html).
   * If you wish to view the file without downloading the entire repository, follow these instructions:
      1. Click on the HTML file in the Git Hub repository.
      2. In the top right, right click the `Raw` button.